dhermes/golembic/README.md

   version     Display the revision of the most recent migration to be applied

 Flags:
-      --dbname string     The database name to use when connecting to PostgreSQL. (default "postgres") -h, --help              help for postgres
+      --dbname string     The database name to use when connecting to PostgreSQL (default "postgres") -h, --help              help for postgres
-      --host string       The host to use when connecting to PostgreSQL. (default "localhost") --port string       The port to use when connecting to PostgreSQL. (default "5432") --ssl-mode string   The SSL mode to use when connecting to PostgreSQL.
-      --username string   The username to use when connecting to PostgreSQL.
+      --host string       The host to use when connecting to PostgreSQL (default "localhost") --port string       The port to use when connecting to PostgreSQL (default "5432") --ssl-mode string   The SSL mode to use when connecting to PostgreSQL --username string   The username to use when connecting to PostgreSQL

 Global Flags:
-      --metadata-table string   The name of the table that stores migration metadata. (default "golembic_migrations") --sql-directory string    Path to a directory containing ".sql" migration files.
+      --metadata-table string   The name of the table that stores migration metadata (default "golembic_migrations") --sql-directory string    Path to a directory containing ".sql" migration files.

 Use "golembic postgres [command] --help" for more information about a command.